Business

 However, as CDP evolves, it also has to consider the customer’s privacy concerns and consent management.

-3. What Is A Personalization Engine?
+3. What Is a Personalization Engine?

-Personalization engines (PE) help businesses to connect and interact with individual customers.
+Personalization engines (PE) help businesses connect and interact with individual customers.
 They collect and collate data from different sources to enhance and create a unique and utterly personal UX for that particular customer.

 Personalization engines are highly intuitive platforms that offer dynamic content and responsive support.

-4. What Is The Difference?
+4. What Is the Difference?

 CDP offers customer data that is segmented and organized to create patterns.
 However, personalization engines take this one step further to develop and implement unique journey management and to orchestrate genuinely personalized experiences.

 CDP helps to establish POS integration so that customer-related data and inventory information are synced.
-Personalization engines are more focused on ensuring that the customer experience is valuable, memorable and mutually satisfying.
+Personalization engines are more focused on ensuring that the customer experience is valuable, memorable, and mutually satisfying.

 Personalization engines enable the creation and delivery of uniquely personalized experiences across different and multiple channels simultaneously.
-They are also interaction management solutions and help businesses to achieve one-on-one engagement with every single customer.
+They are also interaction management solutions and help businesses achieve one-on-one engagement with every single customer.
 This eliminates the speculation and guesswork of what the customer is looking for.

 With personalization engines, the business can automatically predict and deliver the right shopping/service experience.
 This can be in real-time, and every time, to the customer.
 Personalization engines and CDP can be used alongside each other for the best outcomes.